Winston0323/EngineHelper/README.md

-Welcome to use this OpenGL engine helper \n
+Welcome to use this OpenGL engine helper

-Include this file in your project \n and then call the function with OpenGLHelper:: in front \n For example OpenGLHelper::vecProj(vec_a, vec_b)
+Include this file in your project

+and then call the function with OpenGLHelper:: in front

+For example OpenGLHelper::vecProj(vec_a, vec_b)